Cox rings and symplectic quotient singularities with torus action: Binary tetrahedral group

 \begin{proposition} The components of $Z$ are the following subvarieties of $\bC^{20}$: {

 }

 where $\zeta_3, \zeta_6, \zeta_{12}$ are primitive 3rd, 6th and 12th roots of unity.
-The component $Z_{u}$ is contained in the locus of unstable points with respect to any linearization of Picard torus via character from movable cone.
-Points in the component $Z_P'$ are unstable with respect to any linearization by a character $(2,1)$ and points in the component $Z_P$ are unstable with respect to any linearization by a character $(1,2)$. \end{proposition}
+The component $Z_{u}$ is contained in the locus of unstable points with respect to any linearization of the Picard torus via character from the movable cone.
+Points in the component $Z_P'$ are unstable with respect to any linearization by a character $(2,1)$ and points in the component $Z_P$ are unstable with respect to any linearization by a character $(1,2)$. \end{proposition} \begin{proof} The first part follows by decomposing ideal of $Z$ in Singular.
+The statements concerning stability are the consequences of Lemma~\ref{lemma:stability} below. \end{proof}

 \begin{lemma} The unstable locus of $\Spec \cR$ with respect to a linearization of the trivial line bundle by a character $(2,1)$ is cut out by equations: